 Traditional One-Day Classroom Instructor Development Course

-A traditional one-day course in taught yearly.
+A traditional one-day course in taught annually in August, just prior to OES Course season.
 It is an approximately 7-8 hour-day classroom format that teaches 11 fundamental elements of formal instruction.
 Students participate in communication activities, lesson planning and the methodologies of content delivery.
-This class requires approximately three hours of pre-class preparation.
+This class requires approximately three hours of pre-class preparation reading the textbook and planning a lesson topic.

 Upon completion of this One-Day Class, the Instructor-in-Training will be assigned a discipline-specific Mentor.